Lapland gold rush: Later gold prospecting

 Gold was also found in the Norwegian Lapland in the 1890s, but a rush never occurred.

 In 1934, Sami people from the Purnumukka village found gold from Tankavaara in Sodankylä.
 The discovery attracted several Finnish prospectors, as well as some foreigners like the Swedish mining company Boliden AB and the German architect Werner Thiede from Hamburg.
 Thiede later had some problems with the authorities and was deported in 1938.
 During World War II, Thiede served in the German Army in occupied Norway and returned to Tankavaara in 1944 as the Germans were building the Schutzwall defensive line across the northeastern Lapland.
 As the German troops retreated, they destroyed all the gold mining facilities in Tankavaara, except the ones built by Thiede.
 Since the 1970s, the Tankavaara area has served as a tourist attraction, including restaurants, hotels, and a gold prospecting museum.

 Another minor rush in Lapland occurred in 1945 when gold was found in the Lemmenjoki river.
 Today there are still around 20 prospectors and 50 claims at the Lemmenjoki National Park, producing more than 20 kilograms of gold every year.
 The 2011 mining act prohibits all mechanical mining until 2021, but manual gold panning is still legal.

-Lapland Gold Rush in Culture
+In popular culture

 The Lapland gold rushes have inspired several artists such as the novelist Arvo Ruonaniemi and the naivistic painter Andreas Alariesto.
 The most notable films are the 1951 classic comedy At the Rovaniemi Fair by Jorma Nortimo and the 1999 drama Gold Fever in Lapland which is based on the 1870 Ivalo gold rush.